rage/java-programming/data/week1/2-first-programming-code.md

 </text-box>

 In this lesson, you will write your first programming code in Java.
-Our goal is to write a program that prints the text `Hello World` when run.
+Our goal is to write a program that prints the text `Hello World!` when run.
 To create this program, we will walk you through all necessary steps.

 ## Setting up for Coding